PizzaPizza73/Friend-List-wuhb/README.md

-# Nintendo TVii-wuhb
+# Friend List-wuhb
-Launch Nintendo TVii from the Wii U Menu using Aroma
+Launch the friends list from the Wii U Menu using Aroma.

+Based off of the Nintendo TVii wuhb by David.